 Holiday Inn Express Cleveland Downtown (pictured above) is unlike any other Holiday Inn Express that I have ever visited.
 It is truly a historic city hotel.
 Once the Guardian Bank Building, Holiday Inn Express Downtown Cleveland has the look of a 19th Century hotel.
 However, it’s rooms and fixtures have been recently updated to 21st century standards so it has a modern feel.
 The location directly across the street from the 5th Street Arcade is perfect for grabbing a quick bite to eat.
 It’s also only a ten minute walk from Progressive Field.

 Families heading to Cleveland for a sports game will love the convenience and proximity of Residence Inn Cleveland Downtown.
 Residence Inn is an all-suite hotel, giving families plenty of room to spread out.
 Each room has an in-suite kitchen, and complimentary breakfast is served daily.

 The Ritz-Carlton Cleveland

 For the ultimate in Cleveland luxury, The Ritz-Carlton Cleveland offers its guests stunning views of Lake Erie and Cleveland proper.
-Ritz Kids programs make families staying at the hotel feel special and packages like the Fresh Market Package lets kids with culinary creativity get in the kitchen with the chefs and discover that cooking is fun and tasty.
-An upgrade to Club Level will give your family 24-hour meals, snacks, and drinks, and guest relations is on staff to help with procuring tickets to many of Cleveland’s games and attractions.
+Ritz Kids programs make families staying at the hotel feel special.
+Guest relations is on staff to help with procuring tickets to many of Cleveland’s games and attractions.

-Disclosure: The author was hosted by Positively Cleveland to give you fine folks the scoop on Cleveland, Ohio and vicinity.
-While she appreciated the hospitality, she was not asked to give a particular point of view and all opinions are her own.
+Disclosure: The author was hosted by Destination Cleveland to give you fine folks the scoop on Cleveland, Ohio.
+While she appreciated the hospitality, all opinions are her own.